Reconstruction of network dynamics from partial observations: OEMF for nonlinear networks

-In order to apply the numerical method described above, we denote by $f$ the time-$\tau$ map of the differential equation, with $\tau = 3$.
+In order to apply the numerical method described above, we denote by $f$ the time-$\tau$ map of the differential equation, with $\tau = 1$.
 The derivative of the time $\tau$-map is extracted in the standard way, i.e. by solving the variational equations of the system on each observation step for $\tau$ times units, starting with initial vectors equal to the elementary coordinate vectors.
 This derivative is updated on each step and used in the application of the Gauss-Newton minimization.

 Fig.~\ref{f12} shows the reconstruction of a network of Fitzhugh-Nagumo models.
 The dynamics are weakly chaotic.
 The rightmost panel shows the $w$, or recovery, variables.
-In this example, 11 unobserved traces are reconstructed from the single trace observed at node 1. \end{examp}
+In this example, 10 unobserved traces are successfully reconstructed from the voltage traces (the $v_i$ variable) observed at nodes 1 and 2.
+Node 4 turns out to be relatively difficult at first, but after about time 150, the reconstruction is quite accurate.
+It is somewhat interesting that the most periodic trace is the most problematic to extract for this network. \end{examp}